walidshaari/hybrid-eks-cp-localzone/README.md

 > It is important to create the Amazon EKS cluster with a [dedicated IAM role](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#create-the-cluster-with-a-dedicated-iam-role) and regularly audit who can assume this role.

 - A shell environment.
 An IDE (Integrated Development Environment) environment such as Visual Studio Code or AWS Cloud9 is recommended.

+>**Note**
+>Important note for developers: All commands mentioned in the instructions were tested using Cloud9 using the Amazon Linux 2 as a platform.
+If you encounter any issues while working with a different operating system, please verify the applicability of the command to your specific operating system.
+Some commands may have variations or different syntax depending on the OS in use.
+Ensure compatibility and make any necessary adjustments before executing the commands on your system.

 - Installation of the latest version AWS Command Line Interface (AWS CLI) (v2 recommended), kubectl, eksctl,